Your skin has been feeling a little dry lately. One of your friends suggested that you go get a skin peel. You’ve heard that they hurt though.

 The word chemical in the name gives the peels a bad reputation but they are good for you.
 The chemicals that are used in these peels are naturally occurring ones such as lactic acid, fermented milk, glycolic acid, and sugar cane.
 There is nothing dangerous about them.

-When they're done by professionals, chemical peels are a good and easy way to take care of your skin and relax.
+When they're done by professionals, chemical peels are a good and easy way to take care of your skin, relax and treat conditions like rosacea.

 7. One Peel Will Solve All Your Skin Problems